system-logic/motor-fault-diagnosis/README.md

 **Physics-first fault diagnosis of an induction motor — an open research series on public data.**

 Electrical Signature Analysis (MCSA) and vibration analysis of a 2.2 kW VFD-driven induction
-motor: healthy baseline → broken rotor bar → (in progress) unbalance, misalignment, bearings.
+motor: healthy baseline → broken rotor bar → rotor imbalance → (in progress) misalignment, bearings.
 Every claim is validated against the physics of the machine, every threshold is justified, negative controls are run, and dead ends are documented instead of hidden.

 > **Why this repo looks the way it does.** This is not a "train a classifier on
 > spectrograms" project.
 The goal is a diagnosis you can *defend*: each fault signature is